Chai Vang

-Chai Soua Vang (born September 24, 1968), more commonly known as Chai Vang, is an American of Hmong descent who was convicted of first degree intentional homicide, having pleaded self-defense after allegedly being fired upon.
-Vang, a six-year veteran of the California National Guard, shot eight people while he unintentionally trespassed upon a hunting group in northern Wisconsin on November 21, 2004; six were killed and two were wounded.
+Chai Soua Vang (RPA: Cai Suav Vaj; born September 24, 1968), more commonly known as Chai Vang, is a Laotian-born American man who was convicted of first degree intentional homicide, having pleaded self-defense after allegedly being fired upon.
+Vang, a six-year veteran of the California National Guard, shot eight people while he was trespassing upon a hunting group in northern Wisconsin on November 21, 2004; six were killed and two were wounded.

-Vang, who lived in Saint Paul, Minnesota at the time of the shootings, is imprisoned at the Anamosa State Penitentiary, as of 2006.
+Vang, who lived in Saint Paul, Minnesota at the time of the shootings, is imprisoned at the Oshkosh Correctional Institution as of 2025.